SILK ROAD RAIL ADVENTURE

 Before breaking for lunch, you’ll also get a glimpse of Kazakhstan’s thriving art scene at a private exhibit (because you’re worth the VIP experience!) of the famed jewellery master, Berik Alibai.

-With Astana’s highlights uncovered, it’s the moment you’ve been waiting for… it’s train time!
+With Astana’s highlights uncovered and an early dinner under your belt, it’s the moment you’ve been waiting for… it’s train time!
 Boarding at Nurly Zhol, you’ll hop aboard the fast train to Almaty.
 And when we say fast, we mean it.
-This train reaches speeds of up to 200 kilometres an hour, but you’ll barely be able to feel it once you’re tucked up in your berth.
+This train reaches speeds of up to 130 kilometres an hour, but you’ll barely be able to feel it once you’re tucked up in your berth.

 Accommodation: Overnight train (one or two people per compartment)

 Rise and shine!
-After your first night spent aboard a train (we hope you slept well!) you’ll pull into Almaty at 8am.
-From the station, you’ll be whisked straight to your plush hotel to freshen up, refuel with a filling breakfast and rest after the long journey.
-This afternoon, prepare to be wowed.
+After your first night spent aboard a train (we hope you slept well!), you’ll pull into Almaty at lunchtime.
+From the station, you’ll be whisked straight to your hotel to freshen up after the long journey before catching up with your guide and Mag Rail crew once again to experience your first glimpses of Kazakhstan’s largest city.

-Accommodation: Hotel Kazzhol Park (or similar), Almaty – Kazakhstan
+Accommodation: Renion City (or similar), Almaty – Kazakhstan

 Peel back the layers of Almaty, the nation’s former capital and once the centre of everything in Kazakhstan.
 Standing in the shadow of the chilling NKVD building, you’ll learn all about the political repressions and haunting famine that took place here during the Soviet era.
 Then, you’ll leap back into the 21st century to explore the most fabulous modern landmarks of Almaty.